qyjohn/simple-lamp/README.md

-# simple-lamp
-Simple LAMP Web Application
+# Simple LAMP Web Application

 If you are using Ubuntu 14.04, install the following software: